openlegend/core-rules/core/SRD.md

 **Effect:** While the regeneration boon is sustained, the target heals hit points at the beginning of each of the *boon invoker's* turns.
-The amount of healing is determined by the power level of the boon, and the dice rolled for healing explode as usual.
+The amount of healing is determined by the power level of the boon.

 -   **Power Level 1** - 1d4
 -   **Power Level 3** - 1d6